petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

    See [OAuth Headless Server Client Extensions](configuration-client-extensions.md#oauth-headless-server-client-extensions) and [OAuth User Agent Client Extensions](configuration-client-extensions.md#oauth-user-agent-client-extensions) for examples.

-### Pointing to Routes in Liferay Experience Cloud
+### Pointing to Routes in Liferay Cloud

-Containers in Liferay Experience Cloud have these environment variables set automatically.
+Containers in Liferay Cloud have these environment variables set automatically.
 The routes are mounted automatically into the containers at the paths the environment variables define.

 ### Pointing to Routes in Self-Hosted Environments